EZDetach Frequently Asked Questions (FAQ)¶

 Sounds like you have created a rule that acts on sent messages.
 Due to the way Outlook rules work, EZDetach is only compatible with rules that act on received messages.
 This is because Outlook invokes sent message rules before a message is actually sent.
-As a workaround, you can use AutoSave or Scheduler on the Sent Items folder.
+As a workaround, you can use run EZDetach automatically to save attachments from the Sent Items folder.

 I created a rule with EZDetach custom action, but it doesn’t work.
 Why?¶

 There are several potential causes for the problem:

 - Make sure you click the “Change…” button when creating rules.

 - Make sure you don’t have multiple instances of Outlook simultaneously accessing the same Exchange server mailbox.
 For example, one each on your home and office computers.